Israel–Peru relations: Bilateral relations

 Relations between both states were formally established and thus elevated to legation level in 1956, and to embassy level in 1958, with Tuvia Arazi serving as Israel's first ambassador to Peru.
 Despite the number of conflicts involving Israel, relations have not been severed since their establishment, and Peru has contributed to several United Nations peacekeeping operations in the region.

 In 1998, Israel and Peru agreed to talks on establishing free trade between the two countries.

 During the devastating earthquakes that have hit Peru (1970, 2005, 2007), Israel was the first country to send help.
-Israel sent the distinguished Israel Defense Forces Unit 669 Search and Rescue unit, along with members of the IDF medical corp which set up a field hospital.
+Israel sent the Israel Defense Forces Unit 669 Search and Rescue unit, along with members of the IDF medical corp which set up a field hospital.

 In 2001, Eliane Karp, a former Israeli, became First Lady of Peru.

 In 2011, former chief of staff of the Peruvian Armed Forces, General Francisco Contreras said, "We definitely need to be concerned with the growing presence of Iran in South America.
 It appears that Iranian organizations provide support to other terrorist organizations, and that there is cooperation between them.
 There is something strange in the relationship Chavez has forged with Iran, as is the presence of the Iranian defense minister in Bolivia on a recent visit."
 According to Contreras, countries like Israel and Peru need to increase cooperation to combat the growing terrorist threat.